 I firmly believe a Rheumatoid Arthritis diagnosis sorts out true friends from casual acquaintances.

 Often, people you class as close friends simply fade away.
 It’s not that they no longer like you, it’s just that your lifestyles are different, it’s not their fault, it’s not yours either!

 RA is a chronic illness, it’s unpredictable, it’s painful, it’s debilitating, it makes you tired, it makes you grumpy, it depresses you, it’s all-consuming and it changes you.

 I’ll tell you who; true friends, that’s who!

 There’s little point in getting hung up on people who fall by the wayside.
 Friendship is fluid, it’s a two-way relationship.

 When you accept friends come and go you’ll be less upset when they do.

-For me, there are three underlying messages in this post:
+For me, there are three takeaways in this post: